IRCC Bursaries

 This pot is to support you to attend on behalf of your institution if you might not otherwise be able to.

-It provides up to £150 towards necessary costs that might not be covered under the umbrella of “travel and subsistence”, such as caring costs.
+It provides up to £150 towards necessary costs that might not be covered under the umbrella of “travel and subsistence”, such as caring costs e.g. a childminder and baby sitter.

 This money is drawn from an overall pot of money that, if not used, may be redistributed elsewhere across other bursaries.

 This pot is offered in acknowledgement that due to structural inequality not everyone experiences work in the same way.
-It is grown from Studio Susegad’s action research in Resourcing Racial Justice and reparative rest leave.
+It is grown from Studio Susegad’s action research into rest as resistance through projects like Sweet Rest, Resourcing Racial Justice and Reparative Rest Leave.

 Attendees with lived experience of inequality may also face exclusionary behaviours elsewhere—in their work or in their personal life—that their peers do not.